JayasreeVeliyath/movie-reception-classifier/README.md

 ## Result

-If the review/response is "Heart warming good movie with emotions", the result is Positive Reception.
+If the review/response is "Emotional movie about the bond between humans and dogs", the result is Positive Reception.

 If the review/response is "You don't need a woman to make a good movie", the result is Negative Reception.